-After watching the presentations, each team will have 14-minutes with each entrepreneur.
+After watching the presentations, each team will have 14-minutes with each entrepreneur followed by 3-minutes with the judges.
 This session is your chance to get any information you need directly from the entrepreneur to make your decision.
 It is also the first opportunity you have to show off in front of judges, who will only get to score your performance with one entrepreneur (they can only be in one place at a time).
 Hence, your team needs to be on its game for all Q&A sessions.
-Think of these deals as having been referred to you by a respected colleague or a limited partner.
-Even if you know you cannot fund the deal, you will have to explain your decision thoughtfully.

-Make sure you get the information you need.
-Don’t just run through a list of questions.
+Rookie mistake #2: running through a list of question and not listening to the answers nor adjusting on the fly.
+You’ve got to dig and pivot!
 The judges want to see that you know what information you need and that you are skilled at getting it.
 If a founder evades a question, be sure to follow up, but be cognizant of the need to build rapport, especially if you intend to put a term sheet down for this deal.
 Generally it is better if all teammates participate in the Q&A, though you should come with a strategy that fits your team.
 For example, if you have a teammate or two who are not great verbal communicators, you might introduce them as analysts who will be taking notes, or figure out some other way to explain the value they are bringing.

 Questions to consider for due diligence:

 - Who asks the questions?
 Are we all equally skilled at asking questions?

 - Is there someone who should not ask questions?
 Who decides which questions to ask?
 Who decides when we move on to the next question or when we probe further for the information we are seeking?

 - How do we handle talkative or reticent entrepreneurs?